-I, , hereby authorize Anoka Technical Colleg ge to release and/or discuss my education records with: (Relationship to student:) The specific records covered by this release are (check all that apply): $\hfill\Box$ Information related to admission sta atus and demographic infor mation ☐ Information related to academic per rformance, class attendance and grades $\hfill\Box$ Information related to financial obliq gations and financial aid elig gibility $\hfill\Box$ Information related to petitions or σ concerns (Exception to Polic y, Academic Stan dards, Conduct) □ Other I understand that the student records information about me listed above includes information which is classified as private under Minn.
+I,discuss my education records with: (Relationship to student: The specific records covered by this rele ease are (check all that apply): ☐ Information related to admission stat tus and demographic information n ☐ Information related to academic perf ormance, class attendance and g grades ☐ Information related to financial obliga ations and financial aid eligibility ☐ Information related to petitions or co ☐ Information related to petitions or concerns (Exception to Policy, Academic Standards, Conduct) □ Other □ Other I understand that the student records information about me listed above includes information which is classified as private under Minn.
 Stat. § 13.32 and the Federal Family Education Rights and Privacy Act.
 I understand that by signing this Consent for Release of Information form, I am authorizing Anoka Technical College to release to the persons named above and their representative's, information which would otherwise be private and not accessible to them.
 I understand that without my informed consent, Anoka Technical College cannot release the information described above because it is classified as private.
 I understand that when my education records are released to the persons named above and their representatives, Anoka Technical College has no control over the use of the records once they are released.
 I understand that I am not legally obligated to provide this information and that I may revoke this consent at any time upon written notice.
 A photocopy of this authorization may be used in the same manner and with the same effect as the original documents.
 I am giving this consent freely and voluntarily and I understand the consequences of my giving this consent.
 I also understand that this consent will automatically expire within one calendar year of the date of my signature below, and that it is my responsibility to sign a new release if I wish information to continue to be released to the party listed above.
-Student Signature Stud ent ID Date Address City State Zip OFFICE LISE ONLY Entered in ISBS:
+Student Signature Student ID Date Address City State Zip 0 FFICE USE ONLY: Entered in ISRS: